saravirgini/Portfolio_PowerPlatform/README.md

 POWER APPS - MODEL-DRIVEN:
-"Transform your data into actionable insights with our data-driven app.
+Transform your data into actionable insights with our data-driven app.
 Our application leverages the power of data analytics to deliver personalized recommendations, predictive analysis, and real-time insights.
-Empower your decision-making process with our intuitive and intelligent platform."
+Empower your decision-making process with our intuitive and intelligent platform.

 ![image](https://github.com/saravirgini/Portfolio_PowerPlatform/assets/161728805/07444037-4833-4913-a523-d8e7f3771dbb)
 ![image](https://github.com/saravirgini/Portfolio_PowerPlatform/assets/161728805/0e650fb4-847f-453e-81b7-b8a43c164eee)